All about Soot (draft)

 A complete description of the Jimple grammar can be seen in Figure 2.9 and 2.10 of the Sable thesis.

-The common interface is soot.jimple.Stmt
+The common interface is soot.jimple.Stmt.

 - Core statements

-).
+NopStmtDefinitionStmt: its left op can either be a primitive (PrimType) or a ref-like type (RefLikeType).
 To check:if (defStmt.getLeftOp().getType() instanceof RefLikeType) { // ... }

-reference to local variables.
+IdentityStmt: assigns parameters andthisreference to local variables.
 This ensures that all local variables have at least one definition point.r0 := @this; i1 := @parameter0;

 AssignStmt